tigera/docs/calico-enterprise/networking/configuring/multiple-networks.mdx

 ### Before you begin...

 **Required**

+- Calico CNI
-- Calico Enterprise CNI plugin
+- Calico CNI plugin

   >**Note**: Verify that you are using the Calico Enterprise CNI.
-On AKS, EKS, and GKE, the CNI plugin used by Kubernetes may be different, which means this feature will not work.
+The CNI plugin used by Kubernetes for AKS, EKS, and GKE may be different, which means this feature will not work.
     {: .alert .alert-info}
 - [Install Multus 3.0+ on your Kubernetes cluster](https://github.com/intel/multus-cni/){:target="_blank"}
   >**Note**: Multus is installed on OpenShift 4.0+ clusters.